“Ride On, Shooting Star”—fiction from May Haddad

 But Carna’ considered it seriously, for just a moment, before gazing up at the endless expanse beyond the clear blue sky.

 May Haddad is an Arab American writer of speculative fiction whose work deals with the Arab experience across time and space and touches on themes of nostalgia, isolation, memory, and longing.
-As of this publication, you can find her work in The Markaz Review and Nightmare Magazine.
+She has been published in The Markaz Review, Nightmare Magazine, and the SFWA Blog.
+May Haddad is a contributor to Stories from the Center of the World: New Middle East Fiction edited by Jordan Elgrably (City Lights, 2024)

 Arab identityLebanonmobilitySci-fispace travel